newaetech/chipwhisperer/README.md

 ---

+## ChipWhisperer 5.0 Is Coming

+The biggest (and most breaking) change is coming.
+ChipWhisperer 5.0 uses Python 3 & Juypter Notebooks.
+Check out the [GITHub issue](https://github.com/newaetech/chipwhisperer/issues/177) to track this, which is in a new branch on the git repo.
+No major changes to the current branch will be done as all new features will be going into 5.0.

 ## Getting Started
 First time using ChipWhisperer?
 All of the documentation is available on the Wiki.
 Here are a few quick links to get you started:
 * [Getting Started](https://wiki.newae.com/Getting_Started) if you have no idea where to start